wyywyy23/task_clustering_batch_simulator/README.md

 ## Task Clustering Algorithm Simulator

-This is a WRENCH-based simulator designed for exploring task clustering algorithms.
-Specifically, this simulates the scheduling and execution of workflows on batch-scheduled clusters.
+This is a WRENCH-based simulator designed for exploring task clustering algorithms in  the context of executing a workflow application on a batch-scheduled cluster.

 ## Prerequisites